e4st-dev/e4st-mp/README.md

 ## Getting Started

 ### System Requirements
-* MATLAB® version R2013b or later
+* MATLAB® version R2016b or later
-* MATPOWER 5.1 or later
+* MATPOWER 7.0 or later
-* Optional: installed high performance solver such as Gurobi, CPLEX, MOSEK, or GLPK
+* Optional: Commercial solver Gurobi v9.1.2 or later

 ### E4ST Installation
 E4ST can be installed by either of the following methods: